antonigno/dummy/README.md

 I realized this task using a django application which I called search.
 Requirements are:
-django 1.4\n
+django 1.4,
-mysql-server 5.5
+mysql-server 5.5,
-python-mysqldb 1.2
+python-mysqldb 1.2,
-python 2.7
+python 2.7,
 django_tables2

+It might work with different versions.